Three7vn/dados/README.md

 **Intelligent, privacy-first real-time voice OS agent for sub-second actions and navigation.**

+note-This is a work in progress and you are likely to find errors while running, for now- however, some functionality is great.

 Hold **Right Option (⌥)** and speak to control your computer or dictate text into any app.
 You can also use the local Web UI.

 ## How it works